 The inventor of the synchronized camera flash, Artur Fischer, came up with a system which triggered the flash at the same time the camera’s shutter was released.
 Fischer was photographing his newborn daughter when he came up with the idea.
 I’ve been tempted to tell myself that this is all her fault.

-I call Steph three times before she picks up.
+I call Sara three times before she picks up.
 She doesn’t say hello.

 “I was grounded,” she says.
 “For a month.
 And it’s because of you, you stupid whore.”